6 – Signage HALL OF SHAME Criteria

 In this Fine Blog Series, we will always respect a true misspelling, and shout out to Universal for quoting Back the Future’s own Dr. “Emmit” Brown instead of his correct name of Dr. Emmett Brown.

-However, when EVERY SINGLE MOVIE is misspelled except Trolls?
+However, when EVERY SINGLE MOVIE is misspelled except Trolls and Gremlins?
 To that we have to cry foul.

 The following two pictures are a weird moment in time.
 With Universal Orlando refurbishing their “Welcome” sign in CityWalk, there was one day with the “Orlando” part just missing.